-Macedonia transposed Batteries Directive 2006/66/EC with effect from January 2012: Producers are incentivized to set up or join a licensed compliance system in order to be exempt from an environmental fee of around EUR 2,025 per tonne of batteries placed on the market.
-Retailers must take back waste batteries and municipalities must co-operate with producers and collective systems in the setting up of collection points and informing the public about collection locations.

-Nula Otpad (Zero Waste), formed earlier in 2012 as a non-profit organisation, was licenced as the first compliance system under Macedonia's battery management law on 26 October 2012.
-Nula Otpad so far represents producers placing7% of portable batteries on the market.
-Macedonia's amended battery management law requires that a system must reach a market share of between 15% and 51% after the first year of operations.
+Macedonia transposed Batteries Directive 2006/66/EC with effect from January 2012: Producers are incentivized to set up or join a licensed compliance organisation in order to be exempt from an environmental fee of around EUR 2,025 per tonne of batteries placed on the market.
+Retailers must take back waste batteries and municipalities must co-operate with producers and collective organisations in the setting up of collection points and informing the public about collection locations.
+Nula Otpad (Zero Waste), formed in 2012 as a non-profit organisation, was licenced as the first compliance organisation under Macedonia's battery management law on 26 October 2012.
+At the time it represented producers with a market share of 7%.
+Macedonia's amended battery management law requires that a organisation must reach a market share of between 15% and 51% after the first year of operations.